MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/support-folders-monitoring-view-web-console.md

 **Data/monitoringTreeForRootFolders**

   - Data/monitoringTreeForRootfolders is a GET request that returns all the folders stored in unsealed management packs inside which users can store dashboards and folders.

-All the data required in the POST requests below can be obtained from this call.
-All the calls mentioned below are POST requests.
+The output of this request can be used for below POST requests.

 **monitoring/folder**

-  - Create a new folder inside a management pack.
+  - Request of type POST to create a new folder inside a management pack.

       Parameters required: